$100M Leads Review (The 9-Figure Lead Secret?)

 Sell Like Crazy is Sabri Suby’s step-by-step system for getting leads and making sales online.
 He built a $70M+ agency using these strategies before putting them into a book.

-Compared to $100M Leads, Sell Like Crazy provides more detail and real-life examples from different industries.
+Compared to $100M Leads, Sell Like Crazy gives more detail and real-life examples from different industries.

 The ads chapter is amazing.
-You get the framework and experience from an agency that serves 400,000 customers across 136 countries and 1067 industries.
-And generated $7.8 billion in sales.
+You get the framework from an agency serving 400,000 customers across 136 countries and 1,067 industries, generating $7.8 billion in sales.

 But Sell Like Crazy relies heavily on paid ads.

-If you’re a start-up or small business with a tight budget, $100M leads is more helpful with Warm Outreach, Cold Outreach, and Post Free Content strategies.
+If you’re a startup or a small business with a tight budget, $100M Leads is more helpful because warm outreach, cold outreach, and free content cost you nothing but time.

-Read the Sell Like Crazy book review here to get more details.
+Read my full Sell Like Crazy book review for more details.